OnitiFR/barry/README.md

 Copy and modify `install/barry.service` to your `/etc/systemd/system`, then reload systemd with `systemctl daemon-reload`.

+You can configure alerts using samples in `etc/alerts` directory.
+Install `jq` utility if you want the use the sample `slack.sh` alert.

 You can now manage the service (ex: `systemctl start barry`).

 ### Development